 It took me eight hours on my hands and knees with my orbital palm sander getting the edges and everything Joe couldn’t get with the big floor sander we rented.
 Oh my gosh my poor knees.
 But the floors look so good!
-The original floors in the kitchen and the entire floor of the master bedroom look like cedar to us!
+The original floors in the kitchen and the entire floor of the master bedroom look like cedar!
 The floors in the living room and the main floor bathroom look more like oak.
 It is incredibly marked up though and we had many patches so there was no choice but to stain them dark 🙁 However, they also look fantastic stained, can’t wait to show you guys!
-With the floors sanded down Joe looked at me Saturday morning and asked, “Let’s build the deck.”
-The deck materials had arrived Friday afternoon so I said, “Ok!”
+With the floors sanded down Joe looked at me Saturday morning and said, “Let’s build the deck.”
+The deck materials had arrived Friday afternoon so I said, “Ok.”

 We hit it as hard as we could on Saturday and Sunday getting the ledger boards up and posts in and dug as quickly as possible.
 Then we got the rest of the braces done so I could put up all 80 of our joist hangers (ugh) I had to head back to the store twice and we bought them out of screws but by Sunday afternoon we had half of the deck boards down and everything else finished!
 We will have a railing eventually but for all intensive purposes the deck will be done within the next couple of days with Joe putting on deck boards down.
 It feels so great to get so much done, I hope Joe feels the same but there was absolutely nothing else I would have rather done this weekend then work on this house.
 We are getting there!